 Whether you’ve got a face full of makeup or just a bit of highlighter and mascara left on your complexion, it’s crucial to remove your makeup before you cleanse.
-We’re a huge fan of makeup wipes, which effectively and gently get the job done.
+We’re a huge fan of wipes, like SLMD's Step Zero: Cleansing Wipes, which effectively and gently get the job done.

 Step 2: Cleanse

 Cleansing your skin is essential.
 Just like you wouldn’t get into a set of freshly washed sheets in dirty clothes, you should not apply skincare products to dirty skin.
-Over the course of the day, dirt and oil is bound to accumulate on your face — so you especially need to wash that off at night before applying any other products.
-We’re not excusing you from also washing it in the morning, though!
+Over the course of the day, dirt and oil is bound to accumulate on your face — so you especially need to wash that off at night before applying any other products before you go to sleep.
+We’re not excusing you from washing your face in the morning, though.
 As we sleep, our skin cells regenerate meaning dead skin cells may be on the surface of your skin, and especially need to be washed away in the morning.

 A dime-sized dollop of your cleanser of choice is the perfect amount to remove the day’s dirt and grime without stripping your skin of natural oils or irritating your complexion.
+SLMD's Salicylic Acid Cleanser is a great choice because it's gentle but great at exfoliating and unclogging pores.
 A toner can also be applied after you wash your face — to remove any excess grime and give your skin an extra dose of nutrients before you apply other products.
 Put a 3-5 drops on a cotton ball or pad and move it over your skin, or put the same amount into your clean hands and pat into your face.
 If your toner comes in a spray bottle, it can also be spritzed directly onto your skin.